Born: Breslau, (Wrotzlav), 1932

 The Israel prize panel judges described him as a unique and creative researcher who has developed an original theoretical model which he derived from psychological interpretations of Hasidic and Midrashic concepts that pertain to research in social welfare and other areas within the social sciences.

-He imparts his theory of Jewish Psychology to future generations via his many books and ground breaking articles, via the Rotenberg Center for Jewish Psychology, via the program of Jewish Social Welfare which he founded at the Hebrew University of Jerusalem, and via his increasing number of students that apply his treatment paradigms within their clinical practice.
+He imparts his theory of Jewish Psychology to future generations via his many books and ground breaking articles, via The Rotenberg Institute, via the program of Jewish Social Welfare which he founded at the Hebrew University of Jerusalem, and via his increasing number of students that apply his treatment paradigms within their clinical practice.